rbisdorff/Digraph3/docSphinx/tutorial.rst

 Starting a Python3 session
 ..........................

-You may start an interactive Python3 session in the :code:`Digraph3` directory for exploring the classes and methods provided by the :code:`digraphs` module.
+You may start an interactive Python3 session in the :code:`Digraph3` directory for exploring the classes and methods provided by the :code:`Digraph3` modules (see the `Reference manual <techDoc.html>`_).
 To do so, enter the ``python3`` commands following the session prompts marked with >>>.
 The lines without the prompt are output from the Python interpreter.

 .. code-block:: bash